-Recommendations don’t have to be in the form of a formal letter.
-Sometimes, all it takes is a call from a professor or investment banking professional to the hiring manager to get your application noticed, secure an interview or even better, get a job offer.
+Recommendations don't have to be in the form of a formal letter.
+Sometimes, all it takes is a call from a professor of an investment banking professional to the hiring manager to get your application noticed, secure an interview, or even better, get a job offer.

 Many of the key players in the investment banking industry have profiles on LinkedIn.
 While they may not accept your invitation to connect, it doesn't hurt to peruse their profile to learn about their connections and professional affiliations.